Notice of Privacy Practices

 Request to correct your health information.
 If you believe there is an error in your health information or something has been left out, you may ask us to correct the information.
 You must make the request in writing and give the reason why your health information should be changed.
 If we did not create the information you believe is incorrect, or if we disagree with you and believe your health information is correct, we will deny your request.
 You may appeal to us in writing if we deny your request.

 Request to restrict certain uses and disclosures of your information.
-You have the right to ask that we restrict how your health information is used or disclosed.
-Under the law, we are not required to agree to your request.
+You have the right to request in writing that we restrict how your health information is used or disclosed.
+For most requests, under the law, we are not required to agree to your request.
 In some cases, we may not be able to agree to your request because we do not have a way to tell everyone who would need to know about the restriction.
 There are other instances in which we are not required to agree with your request.
 We will inform you when we cannot find a way to carry out your request.
+You have the right to request restrictions to the disclosure of your health information to a health plan when the disclosure is for the purpose of carrying out payment or health care operations and is not otherwise required by law.
+We will agree to these requests if the information to be restricted pertains solely to a health care item or service for which you or another person on your behalf (other than a health plan) has paid out of pocket in full.
 You may request a restriction in these ways:

 Receive information at a different place or by different means.
 You have the right to ask that we send information to you in different ways or at different places.
 For example, you may wish to receive a test result at an address other than your home address.
 We will grant reasonable requests.